cphartman/super-awakening/docs/super-awakening/README.md

 # Super Link's Awakening

-`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that enables additional gameplay functionality by using `Super Game Boy` functions.
-The new gameplay features are designed to be played with an SNES controller.
+`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that enables additional gameplay functionality by using `Super Game Boy` system functions.
+This enables new gameplay features that have been designed to be played on an SNES.

 ![Super Links Awakening Gameplay Demo](demo-gameplay.gif)